Subcutaneous (SC) injection

 We will call you shortly

 Choosing a site that is free of skin lesions and bony prominences.
 Site rotation prevents the formation of lipohypertrophy or lipoatrophy in the skin.
 Physical exercise or application of hot or cold compresses influences the rate of drug absorption by altering local blood flow to the tissues.
 Any condition that impairs that blood flow to the subcutaneous tissue contradicts the use of subcutaneous injections.
-Examples of subcutaneous medications include insulin, opioids, heparin, epinephrine, and allergy medication.
+Examples of subcutaneous medications include insulin, opioids, anticoagulants, epinephrine, and allergy medication.

 To administer an SC injection, a 25 to 30 gauge, 3/8 in. to 5/8 in. a needle is used.
 Some subcutaneous injections come prefilled with the syringe attached.
 Always confirm that the right-size needle is appropriate for the patient before use.
 Subcutaneous injections are usually given at a 45- to a 90-degree angle.
 The angle is based on the amount of subcutaneous tissue present.
 Generally, give shorter needles at a 90-degree angle and longer needles at a 45-degree angle.
 SC injections do not need to be aspirated as the likelihood of injecting into a blood vessel is small.
 Usually, no more than 1 ml of medication is given subcutaneously, as larger amounts may cause discomfort to the patient and may not be absorbed appropriately.